keatonwilson/keatonwilson/README.md

  ### What I'm doing:

 - 🔭 I’m currently working on a variety of data-focused projects (R, shiny, tidyverse) as a Solutions Developer at [KS&R](https://www.ksrinc.com)
-- 🌱 I’m currently learning Javascript, Svelte and deepening the HTML/CSS bench and diving into Text Analysis and NLP
+- 🌱 I’m currently learning Javascript, Svelte and deepening the HTML/CSS bench and diving into Shiny for Python.
 - 📫 How to reach me: keatonwilson@me.com
 - ⚡ Fun fact: I started coding in grad school working to bottle the the [information used by bugs contained in the smells of plants, and how noisy caterpillar smell-o-vision is.](https://scholar.google.com/citations?user=qL_0eqAAAAAJ&hl=en&oi=ao)